hcsalmon1/Zig-Tutorial-Project/README.md

 -Open up a powershell or terminal in that folder
 -Run the command: zig run main.zig

 In the main file I have links to the other files.
-Simply comments and uncomment each section to view the results from each section.
+Simply comment and uncomment each section to view the results from each section.